bootchk/embeddedDutyCycleOld/readme.md

 An rtc chip typically has many other features that are not used here:

-     - what is real time (synchronized to sideral time)
+     - "real" time (synchronized to sideral time)
      - calendar features (e.g. what is the day of the week)
      - incoming interrupts to the RTC
      - other interrupts from the RTC